petershin/liferay-learn/docs/dxp/latest/en/liferay-development/objects/picklists/creating-picklists.md

    **Name**: Determines the item's display name and can be localized after creation.

-   **Key**: Determines the standard value understood by applications in the back-end and uses camel case.
+   **Key**: Determines the standard value understood by applications in the backend and uses camel case.

    ![Enter a name and key, and then click Save.](./creating-picklists/images/03.png)